What Is a Mesothelioma Misdiagnosis?

 Pleural Mesothelioma Misdiagnosis

-Since malignant pleural mesothelioma is a rare form of cancer, it is frequently misdiagnosed.
-However, failure to diagnose pleural mesothelioma properly and early can delay treatment and affect a patient’s prognosis.
+Since malignant pleural mesothelioma is a rare form of cancer, it is frequently confused with other lung-related illnesses.

 Early-Stage Pleural Mesothelioma Misdiagnosis

-In its earlier stages (stages 1 and 2), pleural mesothelioma is very hard to diagnose.
-As a result, it is commonly misdiagnosed as other respiratory conditions with similar symptoms.
+In its earlier stages (stages 1 and 2), pleural mesothelioma is difficult to diagnose.
+It’s commonly misidentified as other respiratory conditions with similar symptoms.

 Emphysema

-Emphysema is caused when the alveoli (tiny air sacs in the lungs) become damaged.
-Like mesothelioma, the condition gets progressively worse over time, making it common for doctors to misdiagnose early-stage pleural mesothelioma as emphysema.
+Emphysema occurs when the alveoli (tiny air sacs in the lungs) become damaged.
+Like mesothelioma, the condition gets progressively worse over time.

-Emphysema is typically recognized by two common symptoms: shortness of breath and a chronic cough.
-Unfortunately, these are also very common symptoms of pleural mesothelioma.
+Emphysema is typically recognized by two common symptoms — shortness of breath and a chronic cough.
+These are also common symptoms of pleural mesothelioma.

 Other symptoms pleural mesothelioma and emphysema share include: